-This redesign fully removes the 5th story penthouse.
+The final redesign fully removes the 5th story penthouse, resulting in a 4-story building.
 As you can see in the renderings below, the result is a building scale that is more harmonious with Burney Street.

-In addition, the project removed a significant about of density, and is now planned for 24 units.
-We are thrilled that we have been able to make these modifications while preserving the design for the Laneway as a neighborhood amenity.
+Over the course of the design process, the density of building was reduced from 31 to 24 units.
+We are thrilled that we have been able to make design modifications while preserving the the Laneway as a neighborhood amenity.

-The site sits within the Mission Hill neighborhood of Boston and will be considerate of input from the community as we navigate the design process.
-The immediate context varies widely in its architectural style and era.
-Much of the neighboring properties are residential.
-As such, the facades of our building are driven by factors ranging from historic references to urban scaled responses, to adjacent conditions as well as more sustainable criteria such as maximizing the benefits of the sun.
-The unit interiors are intended to be open plans with generous light and air to create exceptionally livable homes for the residents.
+The site sits within the Mission Hill neighborhood of Boston.
+The immediate context varies widely in its architectural style and era, and many of the adjacent properties are residential.
+The facades of the building are driven by historic references, responses to the urban scale and adjacent conditions, and sustainable criteria such as maximizing the benefits of the sun.
+The unit interiors consist of open plans with generous light and air to create exceptionally livable homes for the residents.

 Historically, Tremont Street has been an architectural line of demarcation between Boston’s brick masonry buildings and its wood framed “streetcar” neighborhoods.
 Brick tends to be the material of the buildings along Tremont Street while the wood-framed buildings tend to populate the ladder streets which branch off from Tremont Street.
-In response to our specific local condition, we are proposing a two-part design with brick on the facades that are most visible to Burney Street and the Laneway sides of the building, and a lighter panelized facade system on the sides of the building which are most proximate to the nearby wood-clad buildings.
-The decision to use brick is specifically intended to elevate the overall material quality of the facades while signifying the retail uses on our ground floor and to continue the tradition of brick that is found throughout the structures on Delle Avenue just to the south of the site.
-The detailing on these facades will pick up on the nuances, depth, and shadow play of the historic buildings nearby.
-At the ground level retail and lobby, the building will have a more transparent base appropriate for those more public uses.
+In response to the local condition, the design is a two-part facade, with brick on the facades that are most visible to Burney Street and the Laneway sides of the building, and a lighter panelized facade system on the sides of the building which are most closest to the nearby wood-clad buildings.
+The decision to use brick is specifically intended to elevate the overall material quality of the facades while continuing the tradition of brick that is found throughout the structures on Delle Avenue just to the south of the site.
+The detailing on these facades will pick up on the nuances, depth, and shadows of the historic buildings nearby.
+The ground level amenity spaces will have transparent glass appropriate for those more public uses.
 Above the base on Burney Street and over the Laneway we are proposing Juliet balconies which will serve to activate the outdoor spaces around the building and encourage more life on the street.